Jumoke-Lucas/Analysis-of-Employees-salary/README.md

 # Analysis-of-Employees-salary
-An analysis carried out on employees salary at A company.
+An analysis carried out on employees and their salaries at a company.